notiz-dev/notiz/content/blog/deploy-nestjs-with-prisma-to-heroku.md

 ## Prisma CRUD operations in Nest

-Before we implement our CRUD operations in Nest, we need to generate a new `PrismaClient` when ever we make a change to our `schema.prisma` or our `.env` file.
+Before we implement our CRUD operations in Nest, we need to generate a new `PrismaClient` whenever we make a change to our `schema.prisma` or our `.env` file.
 Run `npx prisma2 generate` and now we have access to the [CRUD](https://github.com/prisma/prisma2/blob/master/docs/prisma-client-js/api.md#crud) operations of our models.

 ![Prisma Client CRUD operations](assets/img/blog/deploy-nestjs-with-prisma-to-heroku/prisma-client-crud.png)